Adventure experience - motorcycle trip riding across Africa

 To be able to open my boxes, I had to replace the enormous, original turn signals with small LED ones.

-Of course I could have used a Honda VFR1200X Crosstourer, a Yamaha XT 500, 600, 660 Tenere, XT 1200z World Tourer, a Suzuki V-Strom DL 650, 1000, DRZ 400, DR 650, DR 750 Big, Freewind or a Kawasaki KLR 650 for such a adventure trip as well, but i don't recommend using an expensive BMW F 600, 650, 800, 1150 GS or 1200 GS LC and KTM 400, 640, 690, 990 bzw 1190 Adventure.
-Although even someone had crossed Africa even using a Harley Davidson.
-But the price of a new 18.000 Dollar bike like this would have fourced me to work two years for it instead of travel two years.
+I would advise you not to use an expensive BMW.
+Although even someone had even crossed Africa using a Harley Davidson, the price of a new 18.000 Dollar bike will fource you to work two years for it instead of travel two years.
 Used 700 Euro bikes sometimes can be sold for the same price after the trip.
 While the loss of value per km is smaller, old bikes are also much easyer to repair.

 For my navigation system I installed a 12 volt plug at the cockpit of my motorbike.
 I decided to use a Garmin Nüvi 255 in combination with the maps of tracks4africa.com.